meghaSingh1/developer_dashboard/readme.md

 ## Dashboard Features

-Time Filter <br/ >
+Time Filter <br />
 The dashboard includes a time filter with three options: <br/ >

-Last 24 hours <br/ >
+Last 24 hours <br />
-Last 7 days <br/ >
+Last 7 days <br />
-Custom time range <br/ >
+Custom time range <br />
-Total Unique Users <br/ >
+Total Unique Users <br />
-Displays the total number of unique users who have used the API within the selected time period. <br/ >
+Displays the total number of unique users who have used the API within the selected time period. <br />

 ### Total Number of Calls
-Shows the total number of calls made to the API in the given time period. <br/ >
+Shows the total number of calls made to the API in the given time period. <br />

 ### Total Number of Failures
 Indicates the total number of API calls that failed in the given time period.
-Random API failures are simulated to demonstrate this feature. <br/ >
+Random API failures are simulated to demonstrate this feature. <br />

 ### Graphs
-The dashboard includes two graphs showing the number of users, calls, and failures over time within the selected time period. <br/ >
+The dashboard includes two graphs showing the number of users, calls, and failures over time within the selected time period. <br />

 ## Logs Table

-A table displays logs sorted by timestamp, featuring the following columns: <br/ >
+A table displays logs sorted by timestamp, featuring the following columns: <br />

-User ID <br/ >
+User ID <br />
-Timestamp <br/ >
+Timestamp <br />
-Status (Success or failure) <br/ >
+Status (Success or failure) <br />
-Error message (Present only if the status is failure) <br/ >
+Error message (Present only if the status is failure) <br />
-Request (The request object) <br/ >
+Request (The request object) <br />
-Response (The response object) <br/ >
+Response (The response object) <br />

 ## Running the Project